Error analysis of tau-leap simulation methods: Introduction

 \subsection{Previous error analyses}

-Under the scaling $h \to 0$ Rathinam et al. performed a consistency check of Euler tau-leaping and found that the local truncation error was ${\cal O}(h^2)$ for all moments \cite{Rathinam2005}.
+Under the scaling $h \to0$, Rathinam et al.~\cite{Rathinam2005} performed a consistency check of Euler tau-leaping and found that the local truncation error was $\mathcal{O}(h^2)$ for all moments.
 They also showed that under this same scaling Euler tau-leaping is first order accurate in a weak sense in the special case that the intensity functions $\lambda_k$ are linear \cite{Rathinam2005}.
-Li extended these results by showing that as $h \to 0$ Euler tau-leaping has a strong error (in the $L^2$ norm) of order $1/2$ and a weak error of order one \cite{Li2007}, which agree with classical results pertaining to numerical analysis of SDEs driven by Brownian motions (see, for example, \cite{KloedenPlaten92}).
+Li extended these results by showing that as $h \to0$ Euler tau-leaping has a~ strong error (in the $L^2$ norm) of order $1/2$ and a weak error of order one~\cite{Li2007}, which agree with classical results pertaining to numerical analysis of SDEs driven by Brownian motions (see, e.g., \cite{KloedenPlaten92}).

-Under the scaling $h \to 0$ it is readily seen that midpoint tau-leaping is no more accurate than Euler tau-leaping.
-This follows since midpoint tau-leaping consists of making an ${\cal O}(h^2)$ correction to the intensity functions used in Euler tau-leaping.
-As $h\to 0$, this correction becomes negligible as Poisson processes ``ignore'' ${\cal O}(h^2)$ corrections, and the accuracy of the two methods will be the same.
+Under the scaling $h \to0$, it is readily seen that midpoint tau-leaping is no more accurate than Euler tau-leaping.
+This follows since midpoint tau-leaping consists of making an $\mathcal{O}(h^2)$ correction to the intensity functions used in Euler tau-leaping.
+As $h\to0$, this correction becomes negligible as Poisson processes ``ignore'' $\mathcal{O}(h^2)$ corrections, and the accuracy of the two methods will be the same.

-We simply note that while the analyses performed in \cite{Rathinam2005} and \cite{Li2007} and the argument made in the previous paragraph are technically correct, performing an analysis as $h \to 0$, independent of the rest of the model, is at odds with the useful regime of tau-leaping.
-That is, tau-leaping would only be used in a regime where $h \gg \Delta$, where $\Delta$ is the expected amount of time between reactions, for otherwise an exact method would be performed.
-Therefore, we should require that where $Z(t)$ is the state of the system.
-In Section \ref{sec:assump_scales} we will present a natural scaling for the models under consideration that does satisfy \eqref{eq:h_requirement} and under which we will perform our analysis.
+We simply note that while the analyses performed in \cite{Rathinam2005} and \cite{Li2007} and the argument made in the previous paragraph are technically correct, performing an analysis as $h \to0$, independent of the rest of the model, is at odds with the useful regime of tau-leaping.
+That is, tau-leaping would only be used in a regime where $h \gg\Delta$, where $\Delta$ is the expected amount of time between reactions, for otherwise an exact method would be performed.
+Therefore, we should require that

+where $Z(t)$ is the state of the system.
+In Section \ref{sec:assump_scales}, we will present a natural scaling for the models under consideration that does satisfy (\ref{eq:h_requirement}) and under which we will perform our analysis.